Jorge-D-Robles/projects/enroller/README.md

 # CUNYFirst Schedule Builder Automation

-This script automates the process of checking for available classes on CUNYFirst's Schedule Builder and registering for them.
+This script automates the process of checking for available classes in the user's shopping cart on CUNYFirst's Schedule Builder and registering for them.

 ## How it works